EliAndrewC/l7r/setting/l7r.md

 ### **Seishinsho** (Spirit Whisper)

 This sword's origin is unknown - it was gifted to Akodo Biko, the second son of the Akodo daimyo many centuries ago, by a mysterious hermit who explained that the sword had been blessed by the Jade Dragon.
 Seishinsho has a slender, elegant blade with cherry blossom motifs running along the hilt, symbolizing beauty and the transient nature of life.
-Its characteristic jade insets are along the sword's guard and handle of the sword.
+Its characteristic jade insets are along the sword's guard and handle.

 Akodo Biko's stories of the sword's might were proven correct when he won The Duel of Falling Leaves.
 The sword "sang" as it cut through the autumn leaves which fell to the ground during the duel, and Seishinsho's connection to the spirit realm was felt by all who witnessed its killing strike.
 Biko advised his descendants to attune themselves to the sword in order to make themselves capable of heeding the sword's guidance.